 The applicant does not have the resources to purchase farming equipment and materials for their agricultural operation nor has the applicant received any other outside source of funding for the project.
-The new greenhouses will help increase agricultural production.
-The new generator will provide backup electricity to the greenhouse and cooler when the local power grid is interrupted.
-The cisterns will also help the applicant in times of water interruption and drought.
+The new greenhouse will help increase agricultural production.
+The new equipment will help increase agricultural production capabilities.
 The project as a whole will support continued local agricultural production during future disasters.